davidikin45/Microservices/README.md

 * GUIDs are much better for DDD
 * EF requies a default protected constructor
 * One way relationships
+* Child entities should only have key references.
 ![alt text](img/entity.png "Entity")

 ### Value Objects